thyagomota/aws-labs/lab-015/README.md

 Contributor(s):

 ## Goal
 This lab is similar to [lab-013](../lab-013).
-However, we will be creating a resource-based policy to only allow access to the bucket if requests are sent from a specific IP.
+However, we will be creating a resource-based policy to only allow access to the bucket if requests are sent from a specific IP address.

 ## Overview